Andrea-Bruno/GrapheneMessenger/README.md

 ## Graphene: Secure Messaging Reimagined

-Graphene is an Android messaging application that originated as a fork of the renowned Signal app, aiming to provide a more secure, privacy-respecting, and fully open-source alternative.
+Graphene is an GrapheneOS messaging application that originated as a fork of the renowned Signal app, aiming to provide a more secure, privacy-respecting, and fully open-source alternative.
 The project stands out for reintroducing security features that Signal had abandoned, such as the ability to encrypt the local database with a passphrase, thereby ensuring added protection for data stored on the device.

 It is important to emphasize that this project has its roots in Criptogram, the celebrated messaging software that acted as a precursor to more modern messaging applications.
 Criptogram was one of the first systems inspired by trustless technology, with core concepts derived directly from the Bitcoin protocol.
 The fundamental cybersecurity principles introduced by Criptogram were later adopted and reused by software such as Signal, Threema, Wire, and many others.